 Kess-Centershopping centre in the destrict Gorbitz, historicly on Wölfnitz Ground, next to it another shopping centre, the Gorbitz Hof, for the "lower estate" of Gorbitz.

 Kesselsdorfer Straße, arterial road towards Kesselsdorf and Freiberg (B173), in its lower part the traditional High Street (Clothes) of Dresden's West, after the Change lost lots of its significance but recently new shops brought back some upgrade.
 Due to the lack of Clothes Shops however its is of low importance beyond the regional boundaries.
 In this part is also the cematary Neue Annenfriedhof.
-The middle part seperates the housing development called Gorbitz from Altgorbitz, the upper part, gained mainly through suburbanisation, has furniture stores, Car dealerships, hotels and new houses.

 The site Kesselsdorfer Straße goes back to Napoleon times, who instructed in 1809 the built of the "Freiberger Chaussee".
 This paved road replaced the previous route through Nieder- and Obergorbitz along the road Uthmannstraße.